A: Arroyo - Asquini

 The Spaniard was equally popular in Germany where he was a regular competitor in the German tournaments, and also regularly worked in Austria, Switzerland, Belgium, Italy and Japan as late as 1981.

-We have little to offer you about this man who made six weeks of UK appearances in October 1978.
+We have little to offer about the short lived appearances of Ebo Ashanti.
+A fellow wrestler tells us that the Leicester wrestler started out as Billy Masafula and he had met him on a Jack Taylor show, which leads us to suspect Leicestershire's Taylor played a part in his training.
+It was Max Crabtree who renamed Masadula as Ebo Ashanti when he used him on his shows in October and November 1978.
 A reported win over Ted Heath stands out amongst less than glorious results against Peter Kaye, Bert Royal, John Naylor.
 He took part in a number of 2v1 matches (with various partners) against Giant Haystacks.
 We would certainly like to learn more.

 Edward William Sydney Askin came into the world during hard times.
-He was born in Staincross, a village near Barnsley in Yorkshire, a few months before the outbreak of the Second World War.
+He was born in Staincross, a village near Barnsley in Yorkshire, on 17th May, 1939, a few months before the outbreak of the Second World War.

 The boy brought up in wartime Yorkshire was to become known to the wrestling world as Judo Syd Askin, and he was a hard man.
 When Wrestling Heritage interviewed Syd in 2012, by which time he was in his early seventies, he remained an imposing figure.